 The Application Process: Scholarship to be used for the Salt Lake City Full-Time ProEd Web Development and Salt Lake City Part-Time Web Development courses.
 Previous coding experience is not required to apply.
 Candidates must complete an online application and answer essay questions explaining why you are the best candidate.

-The Application Process: The NextTech 100 Scholarship is to used for Flatiron School’s Software Engineering and Cybersecurity courses at its campuses in Chicago, Washington, D.C., Denver and Houston.
+The Application Process: The Access Scholarship is for those underrepresented in tech, including LGBTQ+ folks.
 Candidates should submit an online application and then will undergo an interview process with the Admissions team.

 The Scholarship: $1,750 automatic scholarship for LGBTQ+ students and full tuition scholarship in partnership with NCWIT Aspirations in Computing Michigan Digital Skills Pilot Program